dr-budd/ophiodonElongatusClock/README.md

 ## :chart_with_upwards_trend: Data

-Raw sequence data are available in the CSIRO data access portal [link here]
+Raw sequence data are available in the CSIRO data access portal [link TBA]

 The metadata are in the folder `dataFiles`